 - a.
 The Army Physical Fitness Uniform (APFU) is the prescribed uniform for wear while on duty conducting unit/group physical readiness training on Fort Sill between the hours of 0600-0730.
 Leaders may adjust the uniform based on weather conditions, and training being conducted (for footmarches -see para 5-2c) but shall ensure all personnel wear the uniform correctly at all times. - b.
 Unit t-shirts/sweatshirt.
 Units may authorize/substitute for a distinctive unit t-shirt/sweater, within the following guidelines: - 1.
 The unit t-shirt/sweatshirt are an optional purchase for Soldiers. - 2.
 The unit t-shirt/sweatshirt are only authorized at the BN(+) or separate detachment level. - c.
 The Safety Reflective Belt will be worn for improved visibility of Soldier(s) or units based on the Leader Risk Assessment when visibility is limited.
 This includes while conducting PRT, work details, foot marches, convoy security of vehicle drivers, or any other activity during low visibility.
 The safety reflective belt is not intended to be a mass worn item.
+The Reflective Belt WILL be worn on any open routes without lighting.

 - d.
 APFU Wear Restrictions. - 1.
 The APFU will not be modified (i.e. shirts will remain tucked in) - 2.
-The APFU will not be mixed with civilian attire while conducting physical fitness training at any time while on the installation. - 3.
+The APFU will not be mixed with civilian attire. - 3.
 The APFU is authorized for wear while conducting physical fitness training both on and off installation unless restricted by the commander. - 4.
-The APFU is not authorized in off-post establishments unless for purchasing essential items such as fuel for vehicles en route home.
+The APFU is not authorized in off-post establishments unless for purchasing essential items such as fuel for vehicles enroute home. - 5.
+The APFU is only authorized at an AAFES shoppette immediately before or after PT.
+The APFU will not be worn during the duty day in common areas i.e. the PX, Commissary, or shoppettes.